A Guide to Best Insulation for Crawl Space With Dirt Floor

 Read also: Benefits of Insulating Crawl Space With Dirt Floor

 Gaps can compromise its insulating properties.
-While fibreglass effectively blocks cold, it’s worth noting that it doesn’t act as a moisture barrier.
+While fiberglass effectively blocks cold, it’s worth noting that it doesn’t act as a moisture barrier.
 Additional measures might be needed if your crawl space is prone to dampness.

 ● Closed-Cell Spray Foam